ironbar/orangutan/reports/04_Modeling.md

 Expect tests with choices that lead to different achievable rewards.

 I have prepared some random tests that use the scenario from forcedchoice and could be used for training.

+#### 10. Causal reasoning

+> Apply one step reasoning to use objects to obtain food.

+I think this is related to using tools to get the food.
+Tests such as:
+* Making bridges with boxes to arrive at the food platform
+* Pushing objects to get the food
+* Moving the food out of the deathzone using tools
+* Moving bad goals to make way to the food

 #### Megatrain